-- Annual narrative progress reports, to be provided no later than. one (1) month (31 January) after the end of the calendar year, and must include the result matrix, updated risk log, and anticipated expenditures and results for the next 12-month funding period; - Mid-term progress review report to be submitted halfway through the implementation of Joint Programme7; and - Final consolidated narrative report, after the completion of the joint programme, to be provided no later than two (2) months after the operational closure of the activities of the joint programme.
+- Quarterly progress reports, including overall progress of the project, financial delivery status, the result matrix, new partnerships and communication actions; - Annual narrative progress reports, to be provided no later than. one (1) month (31 January) after the end of the calendar year, and must include the result matrix, updated risk log, and anticipated expenditures and results for the next 12-month funding period; - Mid-term progress review report to be submitted halfway through the implementation of Joint Programme6; and - Final consolidated narrative report, after the completion of the joint programme, to be provided no later than two (2) months after the operational closure of the activities of the joint programme.